-The article presents the discovery of portraits hiding beneath the surface of works by masters like Pablo Picasso, Artemisia Gentileschi, Van Gogh, Rembrandt, Seurat, Modigliani, Caravaggio and Magritte.
-These artworks were studied using advanced spectroscopy, reflectography and radiography methods, with the research of APAC Labs being at the forefront of innovation.
+The article presents the discovery of portraits hiding beneath the surface of works by masters like Pablo Picasso, Artemisia Gentileschi, Van Gogh, Rembrandt, Seurat, Modigliani, Caravaggio, and Magritte.
+Like the Ecce Homo analyzed by APAC Labs, these artworks were studied using advanced spectroscopy, reflectography and radiography methods.
+The inclusion of APAC Labs’ work within the context of this article showcases the caliber of research being carried out by the team at APAC Labs, which is to the standard of major museums and cultural institutions around the world.
+APAC Labs is proud to be at the forefront of innovation with regards to the application of science and technology to reveal the hidden secrets of works of art.

 Read the BBC article here.